Cities: Skylines Review

 What seems to be the most stressful part of managing and maintaining your city is the amount of funds you have.
 Providing you haven’t gone with the unlimited money route, you only have a small amount of money to begin with.
 It’s far too easy to build those roads and plant some buildings only to see yourself in the red and you’ve only just started your game.
 Thankfully, there are loans available to you, and like all good loans, comes interest that you must pay back during an allotted time, all done automatically, mind you.
 To help ease you with your finances, there is a budget planner and you can also set the amount of taxes you will receive from various establishments and sectors.

 Having said all that, this title seems to have made a bold move jumping onto console, especially with Project Scorpio not far off.
 Other PC-Only titles may take note from Cities and take the leap themselves.
 Both Colossal Order and Tanatalus Games have done an excellent job in porting Cities over to Xbox, keeping everything in tact as to what makes this game so great.
 Bundling with just one of the expansions from the PC iteration, with the rest of the expansions planned for the near future, this title will surely make a citizen out of you.

-Cities: Skylines is out now on Xbox One and is available to download from the Xbox Store, priced at £31.99.
+Cities: Skylines is out now on Xbox One and is available to buy from Amazon, priced at £29.99.

 If you would like to stay up to date with all the latest Xbox One news, reviews, competitions and information, make sure you like our Facebook page, join our Facebook group or subscribe to our YouTube channel.
 You can also follow us on Twitter and Twitch.